REVELATION 22: NEW YEAR PREDICTIONS

-The New Year of 2009 will be one I’m likely never to forget.
+The New Year that ushered in 2009 will be one I’m likely never to forget.
 It certainly has changed the way I look at a new year.
-The New Year’s party was out of town that year and it had a “Star Wars” theme.
+The New Year’s party was out of town that year, and it had a “Star Wars” theme.
 As the evening progressed, a friend asked what my expectations were for the New Year.

 I suddenly saw myself on the slope of a grass-covered hill.
 The crest wasn’t far away but after that was only blue sky.
 “I don’t know,” I responded after a moment of thoughtful speechlessness.
 “I can’t see at all beyond the crest of the hill.”
 2009 was like a blank cheque for me.
 I had absolutely no idea at all what to expect.

 Apart from a dream I had that New Year – about volcanic activity erupting all around us (I wrote about this in the Preface of my first book Breadcrumbs in the Storm) – it was one of the first years that I didn’t have a plan.
-In a phone call home to Australia a week or so later, I interpreted my New Year’s dream as a financial meltdown on the back of the 2008 crash.
+In a phone call home to Australia a week or so later, I interpreted the volcanic activity in my New Year’s dream, as a financial meltdown on the back of the 2008 crash.
 Perhaps something that would hem us in on every side so that we’d not be able to return (permanently) to Australia again.
-That was the year our Mikey died and “all hell broke loose” right under our feet.
+Seven full months passed and our Mikey died.
+Then, “all hell broke loose” right under our feet.

 It’s more likely that we’ve tucked away such visions of the future and filed them under: “What will happen when I’m too old to care about having New Year Predictions.”
-But John was clear that these things “must soon take place”. [v6&10] Problem is, how do you define “soon” when it’s already been 2000 years!
+But, John was clear that these things “must soon take place”. [v6&10] Problem is, how do you define “soon” when it’s already been almost 2,000 years later!

-You may remember from the December 13 Breadcrumb that Peter (one of Jesus’ closest friends) once wrote: “Above all, understand that in the last days scoffers will come, scoffing and following their own evil desires.
+Well, you may remember from the December 13 Breadcrumb that Peter (one of Jesus’ closest friends), once wrote: “Above all, understand that in the last days scoffers will come, scoffing and following their own evil desires.
 They’ll say, ‘Where is this ‘coming’ he promised?
 Ever since our ancestors died, everything goes on as it has since the beginning of creation.’”
-[2 Peter 3:3-4] This means that every year could be the last year in HIStory, and the first year of eternity where the greatest prediction of all will finally and permanently come true:
+[2 Peter 3:3-4] This means that every year could be the last year in HIStory, and the first year of Eternity where the greatest prediction of all will finally and permanently come true:

 “No longer will there be any curse.” [v3a]

 This great and final chapter in the collection of books that make up The Bible, doesn’t stop there.
-With the curse broken, we’ll finally be able to see our Maker’s face for the first time since Genesis 3:23-24.
-If this isn’t enough, the Creator God’s Name will be written on our foreheads. [v4] We’ll go about all of Eternity with His Name on us, just as a wife leaves behind her maiden name and goes about with the new name of her husband and Father-in-Law after she is married.
-The Name has always brought with it full power and full authority.[c]
+With the curse broken, we’ll finally be able to see our Maker face-to-face for the first time since Genesis 3:23-24.
+If this isn’t enough, the Creator God’s Name will be written on our foreheads. [v4] We’ll go about all of Eternity with His Name on us, just as a wife leaves behind her maiden name and goes about with the new name of her husband and Father-in-Law, after she is married.
+The Name has always brought with it full power and full authority.[b]

-In the Kingdom of our Maker even something as fundamental to human existence from the very beginning, our light, will be different. [v5] We’ll go back to the days when the story began, a time when there was light and land and vegetation before the sun and moon were created[d] – just as the ancient prophet Zechariah said would happen.[e]
+In the Kingdom of our Maker even something as fundamental to human existence from the very beginning: our light, will be different. [v5] We’ll go back to the days when the story began, a time when there was light and land and vegetation before the sun and moon were created[c] – just as the ancient prophet Zechariah said would happen.[d]

-With these things said, John was told not to seal up the prophecy because these things that were said and done were to remain “an open book” something that could happen at any time, in any generation, at any point when Father God gives the word. [v6] When, how, what season, has always been an unanswered question.
-Jesus said: “…about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”[f]
-Knowing the little I know about my Father, my guess is that He wants us to have FAITH – to be expectant and ready even when there’s no indicator, always in hope and continually looking to the horizon for any sign of His promises coming true.[g]
+With these things said, John was told not to seal up the prophecy because these things that were said and done, were to remain “an open book” i.e. something that could happen at any time, in any generation, at any point when Father God gives the word. [v6] When, how, what season, has always been an unanswered question.
+Jesus said: “…about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”[e]
+Knowing the little I know about my Father God, my guess is that He wants us to have FAITH – to be advent expectant and ready (even when there’s no indicator), always in hope and, continually looking to the horizon for any sign of His promises coming true.[f]

-With my choice now to be focused on the “here and now” (predicting what I want to accomplish in the coming year), or to set my sights on things above[h], it’s worth remembering that in all the stories, the predictions always came true, just as the prophet said they would.
+With my choice now to be focused on the “here and now” (predicting what I want to accomplish in the coming year), or to set my sights on things above[g], it’s worth remembering that in HIStory, the predictions always came true, just as the prophet said they would.
 It happened before, in the natural history of a single nation.
 It can happen again, this time in the supernatural, and for the whole world.

 “Look, I am coming soon!
 Blessed is the one who keeps the words of the prophecy written in this scroll.” [v7]